robskrob/code-notes/thoughtbot/weekly-iteration/tell_dont_ask.md

 ### Violations
 * If you find yourself making conditional branches based on a method on an object and then inside each branch of the condition doing something different with that object **then you a re violating 'tell, don't ask'**
+* Mixing command and query methods for the same object.
+Instead handle decision trees internally -- in the command method and not outside it.

 ### Observance